ckuelker/quick-guide-en-us/DevOps/Monitoring/icinga2.md

 }
 EOF
 ```

 ## Configuration Of Remote Clients

 ### On Main

-Even though `icinga2` might be configured for local usage, if remote clients
+Even if `icinga2` is configured for local use, when remote clients are used,
-are used, it is mandatory to re-configure the main host again, but at different
+the main host must be reconfigured again, but at different locations.
+The
-locations.
-The "wizard" helps.
+wizard will help you.

 ```bash
 icinga2 node wizard